 The College expanded community service opportunities by establishing a chapter of Engineers Without Borders.
 Our EWB students scouted a project that aimed to bring electricity to a remote Peruvian village.
 More of the opportunities are needed at the global, national and local community levels.

 But we can also do more to broaden our students’ horizons right here on campus.
 We have begun to explore joint courses with other schools and colleges at BU that have special applications for engineers.
-Among them is a potential business-to-innovation program with the School of Management, and a new program in materials science and engineering that engages faculty and courses from engineering and other departments like physics and chemistry and which will support a minor available to all of our engineering students.
+Among them is a potential business-to-innovation program with the Questrom School of Business, and a new program in materials science and engineering that engages faculty and courses from engineering and other departments like physics and chemistry and which will support a minor available to all of our engineering students.

 Being an engineering leader this century requires a broad education that goes beyond the classroom and the laboratory.
 The engineering profession is poised to make its most significant impact on human history in the coming century, and Boston University graduates should be on the crest of that wave.

 This essay originally appeared in the Spring 2008 issue of The Engineer.

 - Facts & Stats

 - Faculty Openings